What Can a 6500 Watt Generator Run? Fridge, Well Pump, AC, RV + Real Load Math

 Can a 6500 Watt Generator Run a Whole House?

-No – not a typical U.S. home.
+Not a typical all-electric U.S. home.
+A 6,500W unit can cover a well-planned partial-home backup, not everything at once.
 A 6,500W generator cannot simultaneously run central AC, electric water heater, electric dryer, electric range, and essentials.
 That load list exceeds 15,000W on its own, and most of those items are 240V circuits that need a transfer switch to reach from the generator anyway.

 What a 6,500W can do for home backup: run a “partial home” circuit set – refrigerator, freezer, well pump, sump pump, furnace blower, lights, outlets for phones/TV – via a 30A transfer switch (L14-30R).
 That covers the critical safety and comfort circuits for most outages.